smartbone-org/SmartBone-2/docs/smartbone.md

 - \[*String*\] ColliderKey - If this attribute is set then the object will only collide with colliders that have the same collider key.

-- \[*Number*\] AnchorDepth – This will determine how far down in heirarchy from the Root that bones will be Anchored.
+- \[*Number*\] AnchorDepth – This will determine how far down in hierarchy from the Root that bones will be Anchored.

 - \[*Boolean*\] AnchorsRotate – If true, the root bone(s) will rotate along with the rest of the bone(s), but remain in static position.
 If false, the root bone(s) will remain completely static in both Position and Orientation.